 Since becoming president, Mike has overseen the expansion of the club’s overall sports offerings.
 He has overseen the creation of an adult soccer program, rec and travel youth and adult field hockey program as well as the creation of the girls rec lacrosse and club (travel) lacrosse programs.
 Mike also oversaw the creation of the Club’s FUTSAL league.

 Mike also led the Club’s efforts to turf the rectangular fields at Lake Braddock and to adopt the Bermuda grass fields at Lake Braddock.

 In addition to his work with Burke AC, Mike is also involved in other community groups.
 Mike represents Springfield on the County’s Athletic Council and Fairfax County Park Authority Board.
 He also serves on the County’s Sports Marketing Committee and is on the Visit Fairfax Board.
-Previously, Mike represented Burke AC on the County’s Soccer Council and was elected to serve as secretary.
+Mike also serves on the county's Sprots Tourism Taskforce.
+Previously, he represented Burke AC on the County’s Soccer Council and was elected to serve as secretary.

 I have been an active member of the Burke Athletic Club since 2008.
 My three children been part of the youth soccer program where they made a lot of friends and enjoyed playing soccer.
 Watching them play I wanted the same fun for the club’s parents and coaches.
 With the help of the club’s president, Mike Thompson, I started the adult mens’ league program and became it’s commissioner.
 In few seasons the adult league grew from 6 teams to 24 teams.
 A one division league expanded to three divisions to accommodate the increasing number of teams and the different player levels of soccer.

-For the past four years I have been serving as board member of the BAC while continuing my volunteer work as the adult league’s commissioner.
+For the past four years I have been serving as board member of the BAC while continuing my volunteer work as the adult league’s commissioner and coaching the U19 boys rec soccer team.
 I would like to be nominated again this year to continue to help the club’s growth.